State highways in California

 The state highway system of the U.S. state of California is a network of highways that are owned and maintained by the California Department of Transportation (Caltrans).

-Each highway is assigned a Route (officially State Highway Route) number in the Streets and Highways Code (Sections 300-635).
+Each highway is assigned a Route (officially State Highway Route) number in the Streets and Highways Code (Sections 300–635).
 Most of these are numbered in a statewide system, and are known as State Route X (abbreviated SR X).
 United States Numbered Highways are labeled US X, and Interstate Highways are Interstate X. Under the code, the state assigns a unique Route X to each highway, and does not differentiate between state, US, or Interstate highways.

 The California Highway Patrol (CHP) is tasked with patrolling all state highways to enforce traffic laws.

 Overview

+The State Highway System

 California's highway system is governed pursuant to Division 1 of the California Streets and Highways Code, which is one of the 29 California Codes enacted by the state legislature.
 Since July 1 of 1964, the majority of legislative route numbers, those defined in the Streets and Highways Code, match the sign route numbers.
 For example, Interstate 5 is listed as "Route 5" in the code.

-On the other hand, some short routes are instead signed as parts of other routes — for instance, Route 112 and Route 260 are signed as part of the longer State Route 61, and Route 51 is part of Interstate 80 Business.
+Some short routes are instead signed as parts of other routes regardless of legislative definition.
+For instance, Route 112 and Route 260 are signed as part of the longer State Route 61.
+Route 51 is signed as Interstate 80 Business, but is done so under legislative mandate in section 351.1.

-Concurrences are not explicitly codified in the Streets and Highways Code; such highway segments are listed on only one of the corresponding legislative route numbers — for example, the I-80/I-580 concurrency, known as the Eastshore Freeway, only falls under the Route 80 description in the highway code while the definition of Route 580 is broken into non-contiguous segments.

-The state may relinquish segments of highways and turn them over to local control.
-If the relinquished segment is in the middle of the highway's route, the local jurisdiction is usually required to install and maintain signs directing drivers to the continuation of that highway; they are not generally required to do so if the relinquishment effectively truncates the highway at one end, or is done as part of the process to re-route a highway.
-The state may also delete a highway completely and turn over an entire state route to local control.

-Business routes are not maintained by the state unless they are also assigned legislative route numbers.
-A route or sections of a route may also be considered unrelinquished - a new alignment has been built, or the legislative definition has changed to omit the section, but the state still owns the roadway — and are officially Route XU.
-For example, State Route 14U is an old alignment of State Route 14 whose control has not yet been transferred to the City of Santa Clarita.